finxlab/op-gan/README.md

 This step involves fitting the Nelson-Siegel model to market data (e.g., bond yields) to extract the key parameters (Level, Slope, Curvature) that serve as the primary input features for the subsequent GAN models.

 * **File name:** `GIT_NELSON_SIEGEL.py`
+* * **Key Functionality:**
+    * Raw price data is located at 'data/raw/sp500.csv'.
+    * Final risk-free rate dataset is saved at 'data/processed/rfcurve.csv' (not included in this repository due to file size).

 ## 2. Data Filtering (Preprocessing)